 A daughter’s a daughter all her life.

-Testing My Own Theories on the Mother-Son Bond
+Testing My Own Theories on the Mother Son Bond

-When Paul was a teenager, I wrote a book on the mother-son relationship, called The Mama’s Boy Myth: Why Keeping Our Sons Close Makes Them Stronger.
-Research backed up the subtitle – studies revealed that boys who have a strong emotional bond with their mothers fare better in school, in the workplace, and in relationships with friends and significant others.
+When Paul was a teenager, I wrote a book on the mother–son relationship, called The Mama’s Boy Myth: Why Keeping Our Sons Close Makes Them Stronger.
+Research backed up the subtitle—studies revealed that boys who have a strong emotional bond with their mothers fare better in school, in the workplace, and in relationships with friends and significant others.
 They had lower rates of anxiety and depression.

 Yet something nagged at me.
-Common wisdom held that when your son hit adolescence, it was time to start letting him go, for his own mental well being.
-Obviously, I didn’t want to stand in the way of my kids’ healthy evolution towards independence.
+Common wisdom held that when your son hit adolescence, it was time to start letting him go, for his own mental well-being.
+Obviously, I didn’t want to stand in the way of my kids’ healthy evolution toward independence.
 But there seemed to be an expectation that I was supposed to detach emotionally from Paul in a way that I wasn’t with Jeanie.
 Again, this seemed dated and sexist.
 I just didn’t buy that our bond would prevent my son from becoming a well-adjusted man.

 Read More: Hey, Over-Invested Moms!
 Your Adult Child’s Romance Is Not Your Business